-Bank's Rating Past due days
+Past due days Commercial / Retail

-Retail loans Commercial loans

-Standard loans 0-60 days 0-60 days
+0-60 days

-Special mention loan 60-90 days 60-90 days
+60-90 days

-Substandard loan 90-180 days 90-270 days
+90-180 days

-Doubtful loans 180-365 days 270-630 days
+180-365 days

-Loss 365 days and over 630 days and over
+365 days and over

 The Bank manages, limits and controls concentrations of credit risk - in particular, to individual counterparties and groups, and to industries and countries.

 The Bank structures the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to one borrower, or groups of borrowers, and to geographical and industry segments.
 Such risks are monitored and reviewed periodically by the Management Credit Committee, Audit and Risk Management committee of the Board of Directors and the Executive Committee of the Board of Directors.

-The exposure to any one borrower including banks and brokers is further restricted by sub-limits covering on- and off-balance sheet exposures.
+The exposure to any one borrower including banks and brokers is further restricted by sub-limits covering onand off-balance sheet exposures.
 Exposure to credit risk is also managed through regular analysis of the ability of borrowers and potential borrowers to meet interest and capital repayment obligations and by changing these lending limits where appropriate.